 Transcripts are issued only at the written request of the student or appropriate institutions and officials.
 A transcript request form is available to be downloaded at www.uafs.edu/ Records.
-Requests may be made in person, via LionsLink, by mail or fax and should include the name under which the student was enrolled, student ID number, date of birth, dates of attendance at UAFS, name and address of the person or institution to which the transcript should be sent, as well as the student's signature.
+Requests may be made in person, via UAFS email account accessed through My.UAFS, by mail or fax and should include the name under which the student was enrolled, student ID number, date of birth, dates of attendance at UAFS, name and address of the person or institution to which the transcript should be sent, as well as the student's signature.
 Telephone requests for transcripts are not accepted.